Claudette's Kitchen + Breakfast Room

 Wall of white

-Crisp white cabinetry + honed black granite countertops round out the materials palette.
+Crisp white cabinetry and honed black granite countertops round out the materials palette.
 Custom designed by Michael Howells, the cabinetry references traditional motifs but with a modern tweak.
 With an entire wall given over to storage, kitchen and pantry items are tucked out of sight.

 General Contractor: ReCraft Home Remodeling